Enterprise Decision Infrastructure

 CEO / President

-Make commitments the enterprise can support before guidance, capital, and credibility are placed at risk.
+Commit only to what the enterprise can support — before guidance, capital, and credibility are at risk.

 CFO / Finance Leadership

 See the assumptions beneath the numbers.
-Protect forecast quality, capital discipline, working capital, cash flow, and investor credibility.
+Protect forecast quality, capital, and investor credibility.

 Board / Investors

-Govern the reasoning before governing the result.
-Ask whether management has surfaced the load-bearing assumption, adverse scenario, correction trigger, and owner.
+Govern the reasoning before the result — the load-bearing assumption, the downside, the trigger, the owner.

 COO / Operating Leadership